nansa93/HR-Employee-Distribution-Report/README.md

  - 5 age groups were created (18-24, 25-34, 35-44, 45-54, 55-64).
 A large number of employees were between 35-44 followed by 25-34 while the smallest group was 55-64.

- - Many employees are based in the headquarters as opposed to working remotely.
+ - A large number of employees work at Headquarter than the remote location.

  - The average length of employment for terminated employees is around 8 years.